Shane MacGowan: Early life

-MacGowan lived in many parts of southeast England such as Brighton, London, and London's home counties, and attended an English public school.
-In 1971, he graduated with a literature scholarship from Holmewood House preparatory school in Langton Green, Kent, and was subsequently accepted into Westminster School.
-He was found in possession of drugs and expelled in his second year.
-He was first publicly noted in 1976 at a concert by London punk rock band The Clash, where his earlobe was damaged by future Mo-dettes bassist Jane Crockford.
-A photographer took a picture of him covered in blood, which made the local papers with the headline "Cannibalism at Clash Gig".
-Shortly after this, he later joined punk band The Nipple Erectors (later known as 'The Nips'), which featured Shanne Bradley.
+MacGowan lived in many parts of southeast England, such as Brighton, London, and the home counties, and attended an English public school.
+His father encouraged his precocious interest in literature; by age 11, MacGowan was reading authors including Fyodor Dostoyevsky, John Steinbeck, and James Joyce.
+At 13, he was among the winners of a literary contest sponsored by the Daily Mirror.
+In 1971, he left Holmewood House preparatory school in Langton Green, Kent, with a literature scholarship for Westminster School.
+Found in possession of drugs, he was expelled in his second year.
+At age 17, he spent six months in a psychiatric hospital due to drug addiction; while there, he was also diagnosed with acute situational anxiety.
+Briefly enrolled at St Martin's School of Art, he worked at the Rocks Off record shop in central London, and started a punk fanzine under the pseudonym Shane O'Hooligan.
+He was first publicly noted in 1976 at a concert by London punk rock band the Clash, where his earlobe was damaged by future Mo-dettes bassist Jane Crockford.
+A photographer took a picture of him covered in blood, which was reported in the music paper NME with the headline "Cannibalism at Clash Gig".
+Shortly after this, he and bassist Shanne Bradley formed the punk band the Nipple Erectors (later known as the Nips).